 This is the biggest mistake beginners make.
 If the ratio of resin and hardener is wrong, resin will not cure and the surface will remain sticky.

 For example, if your resin requires a 3:1 ratio, changing it even slightly can cause failure.
+Our Resin Process Guide explains exactly how to measure and mix for perfect results.

 Always measure accurately.
 Never guess quantities.